roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-04 ****** bydawn1958© Explaining the tattoos to her husband wasn't easy and when he saw the pierced nipples, Dani thought he would explode.
+Explaining the tattoos to her husband wasn't easy and when he saw the pierced nipples, Dani thought he would explode.
 Once the initial shock wore off, he accepted her explanation that she got the piercing and tattoos on a whim and he actually complimented her on how sexy they looked.
 As with many marriages, their sex-life got much hotter and the intercourse resembled what it used to be when they got married.

  Dani retained the demoralizing feelings of guilt for having sex with Sarah, Jeff and Julie and she was determined to keep the secret from her husband for as long as she lived.
 She came home from work on a Friday and was confronted by her daughter when she entered the front door.
 "Mother, Sarah is on her way over.
 She has setup a meeting with two students," Julie said to her stunned mother.
 "Don't worry, they're old enough and you won't get accused of robbing the cradle."